samcottle/notes/pug.md

 />
 ```

 More information on Pug formatting is available in the **Language Reference** of the [Pug documentation](https://pugjs.org).

-To convert bulk HTML to Pug you can use [this converter](https://jsonformatter.org/html-to-jade).
+Or use [this HTML to Pug](https://jsonformatter.org/html-to-jade) converter.

 ## Using scripts and styles

-External JavaScript and CSS can be added as follows:
+To use external JavaScript and CSS files:

 ```text
 html